II. SUCCESS

 What's difficult is to apply the right amount of pressure, at the right time, in the right way, for the right period of time, in the right car, going in the right direction.
 (Aristotle)

-This article read 1516 times.
+This article has been read 1651 times.